BlueBrain/nexus/src/main/product-page-src/README.md

 Make sure to make a PR having saved the changes to src/main/paradox.
 After a merge, this folder will be set up on github pages.

 Build: `make build`

+you can open the resulting files in your browser to make sure everything works correctly with the `Open` command

+Open: `make open`

 ## License